 In general, employees should not accept gifts from businesses and individuals that sell goods and services to the University.
-Gifts made to university personnel may be in the form of entertainment, social invitations, sporting events, favors, personal property, services, or discounts.
-Gifts from vendors, contractors, and others conducting business with Tufts are most often given as a gesture of goodwill and appreciation, but all faculty and staff should be aware that gifts are generally given with the intent to maintain an existing or influence a future business relationship.
+Gifts made to university personnel may be in the form of entertainment, travel, social invitations, sporting events, favors, personal property, services or discounts.
+Gifts from vendors, contractors and others conducting business with Tufts may appear to be a gesture of goodwill and appreciation, but all faculty and staff should be aware that gifts of higher value are generally given with the intent to maintain an existing or influence a future business relationship.
 This behavior is customary business practice, but such activity serves no useful purpose and can create conflicts of interest, particular when the gift is of significant value.
-It is the obligation of the employee responsible for a business relationship to handle gifts properly and in accordance with university policy as stated below.
+It is the obligation of the employee responsible for a business relationship to handle gifts properly.

 In addition to the above, the expenditure of University funds for gifts to employees or students other than those provided through authorized recognition programs is prohibited.
 For further information, please refer to the university’s Business Expense Policy Guidelines, as posted within the Finance Division’s website.

 Advisory Boards or Corporate Sponsored Travel

 University employees may be asked to participate in vendor advisory board or attend vendor sponsored conferences and meetings that can often be paid by the vendor.
 Employees should abstain from accepting travel and entertainment support from vendors who do business with the University.
 Employees should give careful consideration prior to attending such events in light of potential appearance concerns and the vendor’s interest in seeking an advantage.
 If after consultation with your supervisor it is determined that the University’s interest is best served by your participating in the event then you should consider the cost of attending a University business expense and seek the appropriate approval and reimbursement.